Ashif2409/Go-Cab-Backend/README.md

 #### Description

 Creates a new ride request with the specified pickup location, dropoff location, and vehicle type.
 The endpoint calculates the fare based on distance and duration, generates an OTP for ride verification, and assigns a pending status to the ride.
+It also notifies nearby drivers (within 5 km) via socket events.

 #### Request